lejacobroy/Tidalrr/README.md

 ### Second, add a Tidal URL
 Go to http://localhost:3001/actions/add and copy a Tidal URL.
 It can be an artist's page, an album, a track or a playlist.

-All content imported this way will be queued to download automaticaly.
+All content imported this way will be queued to download automaticaly and be monitored for future new content.

 ### Third, start the scanning process: